-3 B Operationa ll Criteria 50.0 89 Weightin ng Commentary All perform ance indicators were weighted equal.
-3B.1 (MS SC Criterion 12) There are r neasures that include practices to reduce impacts on non-target species and inadvertent impacts upon target species.
-19.5 95 3B.1.1 Do measures, principally through the use of gear and other fishing practices, include avoidance of impacts on non-target species and inadvertent impacts upon target species?
+3 B Operationa ll Criteria 50.0 89 Weightin Weighting Commentary All perform ance indicators were weighted equal.
+3B.1 (MS C Criterion 12) There are n neasures that include practices to reduce impacts on non-target species and inadvertent impacts upon target species.
+19.5 95 3B.1.1 Do measures, principally through the use of gear and other fishing practices, include avoidance of impacts on non-target 100 95 species and inadvertent impacts upon target species?
 These would include by-catch, discard, slippage and high grading.
-100 95 60 Appropriate measures have been implemented that are intended to reduce the major impacts on nontarget species and inadvertent impacts on target species, but their effectiveness is uncertain.
-Measures are available to fishing fleets, and implemented as appropriate to the gear used, which will minimize by-catch of minimize mortalities of some but not all species of by-catch, and reduce the unproductive use of non-target species that a live.
-The Council/NMFS management system has developed and implemented numerous programs applied to the groundfit with by-catch, reduce halibut by-catch mortality, quantify mortality rates of by-catch of halibut, require full utilization of increase the processing and utilization of non-target species.
-The Council/NMFS require full retention and utilization of Pa of fishery rationalization programs to reducing the race for fish increases selectivity and efficiency, reducing by-catch. cannot be sh fisherie f cod cato released es to deal ches, and 80 Measures have been implemented as and when appropriate to avoid or reduce the major impacts on non-target species and inadvertent impacts on target species and there is evidence that they are having the A comprehensive accounting of by-catch in the groundfish fisheries is achieved through the extensive monitoring and r Observers onboard vessels and at shoreside processors provide estimates of total catch and species The Improved Retention/Improved Utilization (IR/IU) program has been in place since 1998.
-The IR/IU program req retention of cod in the BSAI, regardless of how or where they were caught (GOA Amendment 49).
-No discarding of w uired 100 hole fish) percent of these 100 desired effect.
-Measures have been implemented to avoid or reduce the major impacts on non-target species and inadvertent impacts on target species, and their effectiveness is clearly demonstrated. species is allowed, either prior to or subsequent to that species being brought on board the vessel, except as permitted in the IR/IU measure has been effective in reducing the discards of cod in the groundfish fishery to about 5% of total catch of man An overall minimum groundfish retention standard became effective in January 2008, under Amendment 79 to the BSAI groundfish that is caught by the head and gut sector in the BSAI must be retained, increasing 85%.
-Concurrently, the Council has developed a fishery cooperative for the head and gut sector (also known as the Amenda program designed to provide this sector with the operational tools to adhere to the increased retention standards.
-2008 is program has been operational.
-These measures are expected to further reduce the overall discards of groundfish. aged spec roundfish over four ment 80 s FMP.
-In expears to sector), a
+60 Appropriate measures h nave been Measures are available to fishing fleets, and implemented as appropriate to the gear used, which will minimize by-catch of non-target t species, implemented that are in tended to minimize mortalities of some but not all species of by-catch, and reduce the unproductive use of non-target species that cannot be released reduce the major impac ts on non- alive.
+The Council/NMFS management system has developed and implemented numerous programs applied to the groundfi sh fisherie es to deal target species and inadvertent with by-catch, reduce halibut by-catch mortality, quantify mortality rates of by-catch of halibut, require full utilization o f cod cate ches, and impacts on target specie es, but their increase the processing and utilization of non-target species.
+The Council/NMFS require full retention and utilization of Pa cific cod.
+The use effectiveness is uncertain in. of fishery rationalization programs to reducing the race for fish increases selectivity and efficiency, reducing by-catch.
+80 Measures have been im plemented as and when appropriat e to avoid A comprehensive accounting of by-catch in the groundfish fisheries is achieved through the extensive monitoring and r eporting program. or reduce the major impacts on Observers onboard vessels and at shoreside processors provide estimates of total catch and species non-target species and i inadvertent impacts on target specie es and there The Improved Retention/Improved Utilization (IR/IU) program has been in place since 1998.
+The IR/IU program required is evidence that they are e having the retention of cod in the BSAI, regardless of how or where they were caught (GOA Amendment 49).
+No discarding of v desired effect. species is allowed, either prior to or subsequent to that species being brought on board the vessel, except as permitted in the 100 Measures have been im IR/IU measure has been effective in reducing the discards of cod in the groundfish fishery to about 5% of total catch of man aged spec ies. to avoid or reduce the n impacts on non-target s • An overall minimum groundfish retention standard became effective in January 2008, under Amendment 79 to the BSAI g inadvertent impacts on the first year, 65% of all target groundfish that is caught by the head and gut sector in the BSAI must be retained, increasing over four years to species, and their effect iveness is 85%. clearly demonstrated.
+0.5 Concurrently, the Council has developed a fishery cooperative for the head and gut sector (also known as the Amenda program designed to provide this sector with the operational tools to adhere to the increased retention standards.
+2008 is the first year this program has been operational.
+These measures are expected to further reduce the overall discards of groundfish.